Comparative study of 1D and 2D convolutional neural network models with attribution analysis for gravitational wave detection from compact binary coalescences: Method

-where $\tilde{h}(f)$ is the Fourier transform of the signal and $S_n(f)$ is the one-side power spectral density of the noise, estimated using the Welch's method~\cite{ref:Welch1967}.
+where $\tilde{h}(f)$ is the Fourier transform of the truncated signal and $S_n(f)$ is the one-side power spectral density of the noise, estimated using Welch's method~\cite{ref:Welch1967}.
+The integration was performed from a cutoff frequency of 20 Hz up to the Nyquist frequency.
 The training and validation signals were scaled so that the network SNR of the three detectors, given by

 followed a uniform distribution between 8 and 24, while the SNRs of the test signals ranged from 3 to 24.
-After each signal was injected in noise, we whitened the sample in frequency domain as
+After each signal was injected in noise, we whitened the sample in frequency domain using the power spectral density.
+For the input to the 2D CNN model, we generated time-frequency maps using the Q transform~\cite{ref:Chatterji2004} of the whitened samples, defined by